Young Maine lawyer’s Champagne imports add to holiday drink options

 When he reached college and started thinking about “what I could do with the cards I was dealt in life,” Brems began learning more about Champagne.
 And he decided to go to law school.
 He still wasn’t entirely sure what his path would be, but he knew that a law degree would help him should he decide to build some kind of Champagne business.

-He ultimately decided on the University of Southern Maine School of Law, where he started taking classes in 2014.
-He had never visited Maine before, but he liked the fact that USM was a smaller, less competitive school filled with older students who had more real-world experience.
+He ultimately decided on the University of Maine School of Law, where he started taking classes in 2014.
+He had never visited Maine before, but he liked the fact that Maine Law was a smaller, less competitive school filled with older students who had more real-world experience.

 “My intention at first was to transfer after about a year, but I ended up coming ,and I just loved it here.
 I decided to stay, and decided to work on my business here and keep it in Portland.”

-Note: Correction: This story was updated at 10:57 a.m. on Dec.
-13, 2017 to correct that Brems attended the University of Maine School of Law.